A Little Pearl of Flowery Wisdom

 Well my lovelies, I have been thinking about all the beautiful weddings I have worked on, and those that I am currently planning.
-So, I wanted to share some of my experiences to date with you - especially those of you who have recently gotten engaged or are maybe at the very beginning of your Wedding Planning journey!
+So, I wanted to share some of my experiences to date with you - especially those of you who have recently got engaged, or are maybe at the very beginning of your wedding planning journey!

 From my experience, it is best to think of the day as an extension of your personalities and ensure it reflects both Bride and Groom and whats important to you.
 In terms of selecting the perfect venue-whilst the grand country house or upmarket hotel is a draw for weddings if you are more comfortable in your wellies at the weekend surrounded by your dogs and in jeans and trackies then perhaps look for a venue where you and your guests will feel comfortable and relaxed.
 Some of the nicest weddings I have had the privilege of being involved in have been the ones which best mirror the couple getting married.

 There is such a wide range of venues in Northern Ireland from Montalto Carriage Rooms, Culloden resort and Spa to Marquees at Breckenhill, Lime Park cottages, Larchfield Estate, Redhall estate, country pubs for intimate gatherings such as Billy Andys and agricultural style barns such as Brookhall - you are absolutely spoilt for choice.